logicblocks/salutem/docs/getting-started.md

 `salutem` is a system for defining and maintaining a collection of health checks with support for:

-* realtime check
+* realtime checks;
-* background checks
+* background checks;
-* a registry for storing, finding and resolving checks
+* a registry for storing, finding and resolving checks;
-* an asynchronous maintenance system for ensuring that the results are kept up-to-date
+* an asynchronous maintenance system for ensuring that the results of checks are kept up-to-date; and
-* invoking callbacks after checks are evaluated
+* notifying via callbacks after checks are evaluated.

 `salutem` is somewhat inspired by [dropwizard-health](https://github.com/dropwizard/dropwizard-health) which may